-It is an effective and valuable contribution to understanding mechanical engineering but in 2 days can only scratch the surface of the subjects, so will give guidance on where to go for more detailed and specialised information.
+It is an effective and valuable contribution to understanding mechanical engineering but in two days can only scratch the surface of the subjects, so will give guidance on where to go for more detailed and specialised information.

 - have a clear understanding of the latest capabilities of mechanical engineering

-- be able to communicate more effectively with mechanical engineers
+- communicate more effectively with mechanical engineers

 - understand the key elements of mechanical engineering

 - know how the profession came about and developed

 - know the different levels of professional engineers and the different skills

 - have an overview of the fundamental mechanical sciences – solid mechanics, dynamics, fluid dynamics, thermodynamics and strength of materials